-I write articles for newspapers and magazines; notably The Independent, and work on books, film and theatre scripts which explore race, sexuality, mental health, cancer and policing whilst commentating on television and radio; particularly the BBC, about the arts, culture, politics and social issues as a writer and advocate of social justice and equality.
+I write articles for newspapers and magazines; notably The Independent, and work on books, film and theatre scripts which explore race, sexuality, mental health, cancer and policing.
+I also commentate on television and radio; particularly the BBC, about the arts, culture, politics and social issues, as a writer and advocate of social justice and equality.

-I’m currently writing my memoir about what it was like being a Black Gay Policeman.
+I’m currently writing my debut memoir, about being a Black Gay Policeman.